lakonis/s_Regina2018/slides.md

 <!-- .element: class="tableau" -->

 ===
-The journal will have two spaces, as two access point : documentary, based on articles, and conversational, based on social writing.
+The journal will have two spaces, like two access points : documentary, based on articles, and conversational, based on social writing.

 But one should think of them as one information space, like the two sides of a coin.
 They will feed each other with information, since the articles become the medium and the pretext for discussion and conversation, whereas indeed the conversations can eventually give birth to more traditionnal publication such as articles.